The hardest part of adopting a new profession is getting started

 "Ah, forty," Marty replied, adding in the mythical ten thousand he claimed to have received for killing Leonora – after all, he had his pride."But I got all mine in advance."

-"Yeah, I could have gotten it for less, too, but I told my guy he'd have to wait a few weeks for the rest until I collect on her insurance.
+"Yeah, I could have gotten it for less, too, but I told my guy he'd have to wait for the rest until I collect on her insurance.
 I guess that's the going rate, forty grand right away or sixty if you have to wait – right?
 What, you guys got a union or something, sets the pay scale for all the hitmen in the state?"

 "No, nothing like that.
 We're just professionals; we know what our service is worth."